ESMValGroup/ESMValCore/doc/esmvalcore/preprocessor.rst

 * ``start_latitude``
 * ``end_latitude``

 Note that this function can only be used to extract a rectangular region.
+Use ``extract_shape`` to extract any other shaped region from a shapefile.

 See also :func:`esmvalcore.preprocessor.extract_region`.